The Golestan Palace (Persian: Kākh-e Golestān) is the former royal Qajar complex in Iran’s capital city, Tehran.

 The Ottoman Sultan Abdul Hamid sent precious gifts to Nasser-ed-Din Shah, and reportedly, these gifts were copious and enough to fill a castle.
 The Qajar monarch decided to build an exhibit hall worthy of these gifts within the confines of the Golestan Palace, and eventually, the Abyaz Palace was constructed.
 It is believed that Nasser-ed-Din Shah, himself, designed the structure, with a central hall large enough to house the carpet which was sent by Sultan Abd-ol-Hamid.
 Completed in 1883, the Abyaz (“White”) Palace now houses one of the most interesting ethological museums in Iran.
-It includes a colourful exhibition of traditional Iranian costumes, as well as a folk art exhibition.
+It includes a colorful exhibition of traditional Iranian costumes, as well as a folk art exhibition.

 Museum Hall (talar-e muze)

-Nasser-ed-Din Shah was very impressed by the exhibition of artefacts and valuable objects at European museums during his second European tour around 1872.
-He arrived back in Tehran intent on building a museum hall to exhibit paintings, royal jewels, and other royal artefacts.
+Nasser-ed-Din Shah was very impressed by the exhibition of artifacts and valuable objects at European museums during his second European tour around 1872.
+He arrived back in Tehran intent on building a museum hall to exhibit paintings, royal jewels, and other royal artifacts.
 The original collection of the Museum Hall is now scattered among Tehran’s many museums.
 However, the paintings of the royal court are now kept at the Golestan Palace, with the European paints housed at the Pond House and the works of Iranian painters housed in the Picture House.
 Meant to show the evolution of painting in Iran during the Qajar era, the works of Iranian painters are exhibited in two sections:

-Housed in the southern part of the Picture House are the works of early Qajar masters such as Mirza Baba, Mehr Ali Afshar, Ali Akbar Khan (Mozaien od Dowleh) and Abolhassan Sani (Sani-ol-Molk, the uncle of Kamal-ol-Molk).
+Housed in the southern part of the Picture House are the works of early Qajar masters such as Mirza Baba, Mehr Ali Afshar, Ali Akbar Khan (Mozaien od Dowleh), and Abolhassan Sani (Sani-ol-Molk, the uncle of Kamal-ol-Molk).

 The northern Picture House was the seat of the Royal Guard during the time of Mohammad Reza Pahlavi.
-The northern hall underwent substantial renovations in 1995, and now houses the works of later masters of the Qajar era such as Mahmoud Khan Saba (Malek-osh-Shoara), Mohammad Gafari Kashani (Kamal-ol-Molk), Mehri and Mosa Momayez.
+The northern hall underwent substantial renovations in 1995, and now houses the works of later masters of the Qajar era such as Mahmoud Khan Saba (Malek-osh-Shoara), Mohammad Gafari Kashani (Kamal-ol-Molk), Mehri, and Mosa Momayez.

 Photographic archive (akskhaneh)

-There is an early photographic collection at the Golestan complex which includes photos which are mainly related to the time of the 19th-century progress of photography in Europe.
+There is an early photographic collection at the Golestan complex which includes photos that are mainly related to the time of the 19th-century progress of photography in Europe.
 It was created by the order of Naser-ed-Din Shah of the Qajar dynasty.
 It is mentioned that “photography was so common at the royal palace that the king’s wives and his servants also took pictures and posed playfully in front of the camera.”
 There is a picture of one servant with flowers decorating his head and shoulders.